- Gløshaugen – the main science and technology campus

 The Faculties of Engineering Science and Technology, Natural Sciences and Technology, and Information Technology, Mathematics and Electrical Engineering are all found here.

-The Natural Sciences Building covers approximately 60,000 square metres, and is the largest building in Trondheim.
+The Natural Sciences Building covers approximately 60,000 square metres.
 Seven cafes and cafeterias serve hot drinks and a variety of food throughout the day.

 Three of NTNU's 11 libraries are located at the Gløshaugen campus – the main Technology Library, the Architecture, Civil Engineering and Product Design Library, and the Natural Science Library.